 Special rules for those abroad

-You have two extra months to file your return and pay the amount due without requesting an extension if both of these apply:
+You have two extra months to file your return and pay the amount due without requesting an IRS extension form if both of these apply:

 - You’re a U.S. citizen or resident alien.